davejacobs/letters/README.md

 ### Configuration ###

-Lastly, you can tune and tweak each Letters method to default to your own tastes.
+For maximum productivity, you can tune and tweak each Letters method to fit your own tastes.
 Want to name put files somewhere else?
 No problem.
 Don't like YAML?
 Default `f` to use Pretty Print instead!
 The world of defaults is your oyster.

 ```ruby
 Letters.config do